Double EPW sextics associated to Gushel-Mukai surfaces: Introduction

-A natural question about this relation is: \emph{can we give conditions on a $GM$ variety to be associated to a double $EPW$ sextic which is a hyperk\"ahler manifold?}\\ In Section \ref{mio divisoriale} we answer to this question for $2$-dimensional $GM$ varieties, which are Brill-Noether general $\langle 10 \rangle$-polarized $K3$ surfaces.
-We provide an answer in terms of geometry and in term of period: the following result summarizes \Cref{mio risultato su dominio: cor} and \Cref{mio risultato su dominio: versione pic}. \begin{teo} Let $S=\IP^6\cap G(2,V_5)\cap Q$ be a strongly smooth $K3$ surface.
-If $S$ contains neither lines nor quintic elliptic pencils, then the associated double $EPW$ sextic is a hyperk\"ahler manifold.
-Equivalently, a $\langle 10 \rangle$-polarized $K3$ surface is associated to a double $EPW$ sextic which is a hyperk\"ahler manifold if it does not lie in six (explicitly described) divisors in the corresponding moduli space. \end{teo}
+In Section \ref{mio divisoriale} we answer this question for $2$-dimensional $GM$ varieties, which are Brill-Noether general $\langle 10 \rangle$-polarized $K3$ surfaces.
+We provide an answer in terms of geometry and in terms of period: the following result summarizes \Cref{mio risultato su dominio: cor} and \Cref{mio risultato su dominio: versione pic}. \begin{teo} The double $EPW$ sextic associated to a strongly smooth $K3$ surface $S=\IP^6\cap G(2,V_5)\cap Q$ is smooth if and only if $S$ contains neither lines nor quintic elliptic pencils.
+Equivalently, a $\langle 10 \rangle$-polarized $K3$ surface is associated to a double $EPW$ sextic which is a hyper-K\"ahler manifold if and only if it does not lie in six (explicitly described) divisors in the corresponding moduli space. \end{teo}

-This result relies on the study of the quadrics containing the $K3$ surface and on a careful analysis of the exterior algebra involved in the relation between $GM$ varieties and Lagrangian subspaces.
-As an application, we induce a symplectic automorphism of order $2$, $3$ or $5$ on a family of hyperk\"ahler double $EPW$ sextics, see \Cref{auto indotti da K3 su EPW}.